iqtree/iqtree.github.io/doc/Web-Server-Tutorial.md

 | `.contree`  | Consensus tree with assigned branch supports where branch lengths are optimized on the original alignment; printed if Ultrafast Bootstrap is selected |
 | `.ckp.gz`   | Checkpoint file; included if a job was stopped because of RAM/CPU limits |

 >**NOTE**: Jobs which require more than 24 hours or 1GB RAM will be stopped.
-In such a case, you can download the stopped job and resume the run from the last checkpoint on your local PC as described <a target="_blank" href="http://www.iqtree.org/doc/Command-Reference#checkpointing-to-resume-stopped-run"> <b>here</b></a>.
+In such a case, you can download the stopped job and resume the run from the last checkpoint on your local PC as [described here](Command-Reference#checkpointing-to-resume-stopped-run).